Downlink Scheduling over Markovian Fading Channels: Proof of Lemma

 Now apply the same policy $\phi^*$ when the total number of users is $N_2$.
 Since $\phi^*$ schedules each channel independently, $A^1_{\phi^*}$ and $A^2_{\phi^*}$ does not change in this scenario.
 Therefore, the expected number of activated users is expressed as

-hence the complementary slackness condition for the relaxed-constraint problem is also satisfied under $\phi^*$ and $\omega^*$, when the total number of users is $N_2$.
-In this case, since $\phi^*$ is still optimal for each individual $\omega^*$-subsidized problem and both $\phi^*$ and $\omega^*$ are feasible, $(\phi^*,\omega^*)$ is a primal-dual feasible pair when the total number of users is $N_2$, by the same argument as in the proof of Proposition~\ref{prop:thres_relax}.
+hence the complementary slackness condition (i.e., Lemma~\ref{lemma:thres_relax}(ii)) for the relaxed-constraint problem is also satisfied under $\phi^*$, when the total number of users is $N_2$.
+Hence the policy $\phi^*$ satisfies both Lemma~\ref{lemma:thres_relax}(i) and (ii) under the total number of users $N_2$, and is an optimal policy for that scenario.

 Therefore, fixing system parameters $(\bm \gamma, \alpha)$, for different number $N$ of users, the policy $\phi^*$ is always optimal.
 Since the policy $\phi^*$ schedules each channel independently, we let $\upsilon_k(\bm \gamma, \alpha)$ denote the expected reward contributed by each channel in class $k$.
 Hence we have